B02.0 Charter of Academic Governance

 3.3 The provisions of this section are subject to Article XIV.

-4.1 The Academic Senate shall be the legislative and representative agency of the faculty.
+4.1 The Faculty Senate shall be the legislative and representative agency of the faculty.

 4.2 The Senate is empowered to formulate legislation in areas of academic policy affecting more than one college of the university (cf. Article III, 3.1, above).
 The legislative decisions of the Senate are submitted to the provost for further action.

 4.3 The Senate shall also offer advice and recommendation covering other matters of university welfare (cf. Article III, 3.2, above).
 Its advice and recommendations are submitted to the relevant vice president, the provost, the president, or the University Council.